ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/3-SHMW2.md

 # Conclusion
 :::Question
-If you were to asked to give the most *precise* method of measuring the spring constant which experiment would you use an why?
+If you were asked which of the two methods of measuring the spring constant is the more *precise*, which experiment would you choose, and why?
 :::

 ::: Exercise
 Write a short summary of this lab.
-Describe the two experiments you performed and discuss how your two measurements of $k$ relate.
+Describe the two experiments you performed, and discuss how your two measurements of $k$ relate to each other.
 :::